 What is a trapezoid?

-A trapezoid is a quadrangle (a shape that has four sides) which has at least one pair of opposite sides parallel to each other.
-Note that we said "at least one pair of sides" - if the shape has two such pairs, it's merely a rectangle.
-And make no mistake - every rectangle is a trapezoid.
+A trapezoid is a quadrangle (a shape that has four sides) that has at least one pair of opposite sides parallel to each other.
+Note that we said "at least one pair of sides" – if the shape has two such pairs, it's merely a rectangle.
+And make no mistake – every rectangle is a trapezoid.
 The inverse is, of course, not true.

 The two sides, which are parallel, are usually called bases.
 Usually, we draw trapezoids the way we did above, which might suggest why we often differentiate between the two by saying bottom and top base.
 The two other non-parallel sides are called legs (similarly to the two sides of a right triangle).